 The Philosophy Matters Prize

 Up to two undergraduate and graduate prizes are awarded each year.
-Each winner receives a $200 gift card.
+The winner receives $300.
 Winners of the award are announced at the Philosophy Spring Commencement, and winning essays are posted on the Department of Philosophy website.

-Essays in all traditions and areas of philosophy are welcome.
+Please note that you may submit papers in ANY area of philosophy, with any methodology or approach.
 Essays may discuss issues that emerge in canonical philosophical texts and in the history of Western and non-Western philosophy.
 Independent reflection on the relevance of these texts and issues in our lives is encouraged.
 We will also consider essays that engage relevant and appropriate sources from outside the classroom (for example, current events and issues confronting the world, the plight of minorities in the present and the past, the student’s experience in college and beyond, rights and responsibilities towards nonhuman animals, and others).
 Papers can thus bring philosophical reflection to bear on issues related to human experience, society and politics, culture, the environment, intersections of gender, race, class, ability, and others.

 How to Submit an Essay